 Use the 3DS Requested chart to compare how many transactions must be authenticated using 3-D Secure in each country.
 If no country is selected, this will reflect your overall numbers.
 Select a country from one of the charts to update these percentages.
 If you notice any unusual numbers for a certain country, you should refer to the 3-D Secure dashboard and filter by that country.

-Ingenico Direct shall not be responsible for any inaccurate or incomplete information.
+Worldline shall not be responsible for any inaccurate or incomplete information.
 The information contained herein is provided as a courtesy and is for general informational purposes only.
 This information is not intended to be a complete description of all applicable rules, policies and procedures.
 The matters referenced are subject to change from time to time, and individual circumstances may vary.
-Ingenico Direct assumes no responsibility or liability for any errors or omissions in the content of MyPerformance.
-Ingenico shall also not be responsible for any damages that are caused by MyPerformance.
-Ingenico Direct makes no warranties or representations about the use or operation of MyPerformance.
-Neither Ingenico Direct nor any of its affiliates shall be liable for any costs, losses and/or damages arising out of access to or use of the MyPerformance.
+Worldline assumes no responsibility or liability for any errors or omissions in the content of MyPerformance.
+Worldline shall also not be responsible for any damages that are caused by MyPerformance.
+Worldline makes no warranties or representations about the use or operation of MyPerformance.
+Neither Worldline nor any of its affiliates shall be liable for any costs, losses and/or damages arising out of access to or use of the MyPerformance.